How to apply?

 The educational component consists of both compulsory and optional courses, so that it will vary how much self-study and lectures/seminars etc. will be included for the student.
 For more information, please refer to the study plan for the PhD programme in health sciences, as well as to the course description for PSY-8016 Research presentations.

 • Submission of an article or a manuscript

 For more information, refer to the course descriptions for PSY-3031.

 The student's knowledge-building takes place in close relation to a supervisor.
 The education component is given primarily as lectures followed by home exams.
 In addition, the student can participate in group work, present their own research in their research group and/or at special seminars, professional conferences, etc. Students gain knowledge of the entire process from data collection, analysis, article writing and publishing the first article.

 Sarah Martiny works as a Full Professor in Social and Community Psychology at the Department of Psychology at UiT The Arctic University of Norway, Tromsø, Norway.
-She teaches classes within the fields of social psychology (with a focus on stereotypes, prejudice and inequality), cultural psychology (with a focus on marginalized groups), and community psychology.
-In her research she is interested in consequences of (economic and social) inequalities, gender and cross-cultural comparisons.
+She teaches classes within the fields of social psychology (with a focus on stereotypes, prejudice and inequality), cultural psychology (with a focus on marginalized groups, cultural differences and similatiries), and community psychology (with a focus on how to counsel culturally diverse).
+In her research she is interested in intergroup relations such as consequences of (economic and social) inequalities, the integration of immigrants, gender, and cross-cultural comparisons.

-Sarah serves as the head of the research group Social Psychology and is the scientific leader of the Student Research Programm in Psychology (Forskerlinje i psykologi).Professor
+Sarah serves as the head of the Research Group Social Psychology and is the scientific leader of the Student Research Programm in Psychology (Forskerlinje i psykologi, https://uit.no/utdanning/program/773651/psykologi_profesjonsstudium_-_forskerlinje).Professor